PRISBteam/Plastic-Slip-Simulator/README.md

 This module contains functions that compute the node degree distribution and topologically-relevant matrices such as adjacency matrices, oriented incidence matrices, and other matrices which relate 3-cells to 1-cells.
 Matrices between p-cells and 0-cells (p = 1,2,3) are encoded into the definitions of the volumes, faces and edges as given by the functions in build.py.

+### geometry.py

+This module contains functions which define geometric quantities such as normal vectors, areas, volumes, angles and steradian angles, useful for the functions defined in operations.py

+### operations.py

+This module contains functions which define metric operations (and related quantities) on the complex, such as node weights, the metric tensor, an inner product and a star operator.

 ### io.py

 This module contains a useful function for automating outputs of matrices and other variables.